-Diesel fuel consumption 2021: 848 liters (conversion value of 1 liter diesel = 10.4 kWh)
+Diesel fuel consumption 2022:

+801 liters (conversion value of 1 liter diesel = 10.4 kWh) Consumption by leased vehicles is not included here.

 Diesel fuel consumption in kWh:

 There is currently one diesel-hybrid forklift still in use.
 This vehicle is kept exclusively as a reserve vehicle and used only when an electric forklift breaks down.
 This has drastically reduced diesel fuel consumption.
 For this reason, the diesel fuel filling station was removed in 2021.
 In addition, the diesel engines of the sprinkler systems consume fuel (weekly statutory test run).